 *Copyright is a statutory right conferred on citizens of Canada by the Canadian Copyright Act.
 By means of international treaties, the rights defined in the Canadian Copyright Act extend to nationals of some other countries.

 For Canadians, there are no formalities required to copyright original work.
-The author is the immediate owner of the copyright in the original work, except in certain cases where he or she is under an employment contract.
+The author is the immediate owner of the copyright in the original work, except in certain cases where they are under an employment contract.
 However, students including works by other authors in their document, must obtain prior permission from the copyright holder.